suchoX/PlaygroundAndroid/Readme.md

 ## Features as of now

-- 100% Kotlin
+### Architecture
 - Clean Architecture
-- Single Activity with Navigation
+- Single Activity with AndroidX Navigation
 - Hilt for Dependency Injection
+-

+### Design
-- AndroidX with KTX
+- Dark Mode with MaterialComponents.DayNight
+- ConstraintLayout
+- Downloadable Fonts

 This app will evolve with time, but will never be a specific feature driven.
 It will be a mixture of features that makes no sense with together (Imagine Notes app with Cat pictures and Chuck Norris Jokes) but will showcase the Android features